Apple's wireless earbuds.

 At some point in 2018, Apple is planning to introduce an AirPower charging mat that's designed to charge the AirPods, the iPhone X/iPhone 8 and the Apple Watch all at once using wireless charging techniques.

-The current version of the AirPods Charging Case is not compatible with the AirPower, so Apple is introducing an updated AirPods Charging Case with a chip that allows it to charge wirelessly.
-Rumors suggest the AirPower could debut in the next couple of weeks, with a launch expected before the end of March.
-The new Charging Case will likely be introduced alongside the AirPower.
-Apple is holding an event on March 27, which could see the debut of the AirPower and the new Charging Case.
+The current version of the AirPods Charging Case is not compatible with the upcoming AirPower, so Apple is introducing an updated AirPods Charging Case with a chip that allows it to charge wirelessly.
+Rumors suggested the AirPower would launch before the end of March, but that did not happen, despite the fact that Apple held an event on March 27.
+It's not clear at this point when the AirPower and a new AirPods wireless charging case will debut.

 Apple's new Charging Case with wireless charging functionality is identical to the existing charging case with the exception of the wireless charging chip and a charging indicator light on the outside of the case instead of on the inside.